thenewdarling/Spellbook/Classes/Wizard.md

 5	*4	3	3	3	3	1	1	1	1*
 5	*4	3	3	3	3	2	1	1	1*
 5	*4	3	3	3	3	2	2	1	1*

+# Arcane Tradition

+When you reach 2nd Level, you choose an Arcane Tradition, shaping your practice of magic through one of eight schools, such as Evocation.
+Your choice grants you features at 2nd Level and again at 6th, 10th, and 14th level.